 Minority interests are the part of a company or shares that the parent corporation does not own and that have a majority interest.
-Most minority interests range from 20 per cent to 30%.
+Most minority interests range from 20 per cent to 30 per cent.

-While the majority stakeholder – the parent company in most cases – has voting rights to set policies and procedures, the minority stakeholders generally have very little said or influence in the direction of the company.
-That's why it's called non-controlling interests (NCIs), too.
+While the majority stakeholder, the parent company, in most cases, has voting rights to set policies and procedures, the minority stakeholders generally have very little say or influence in the direction of the company.
+That's why it's called non-controlling interests (NCI), too.

 In some cases, a minority may have certain rights, such as being able to participate in sales.
 There are laws which also require holders of minority interests to have some audit rights.
 They may also be in a position to attend shareholder or partnership meetings.

-Companies and investors with a minority stake in the private equity environment can be able to negotiate ownership rights.
+Companies and investors with a minority stake in the private equity environment can negotiate ownership rights.
 Venture capitalists, for example, might seek to obtain a seat on the board of directors in return for his investment in a company.